Digital Health Education Increases Health Literacy for Better Outcomes

 - Diagnostic and patient-specific digital educational content that can be delivered automatically or scheduled by the medical staff.

-- Patient completion rates with the ability to send reminders to complete viewing
+- Patient content completion rates with the ability to send reminders to complete education viewing.

-- Patient compliance data, automatically entered into the EMR, with comprehension monitoring
+- Patient compliance data, automatically entered into the EHR, with comprehension monitoring.

 - A digital educational app that’s consistent with Joint Commission Standards and meets ARRA Meaningful Use objectives for patient education resources.